-Emotional Intelligence and Leadership
+Defining Emotional Intelligence in Leadership

 In his article in “What Makes a Leader”, Daniel Goleman states that “I have found, however, that the most effective leaders are alike in one crucial way: They all have a high degree of what has come to be known as emotional intelligence.”
 Furthermore, in their article “Transformational Leadership in the Context of Organizational Change”, Eisenbach, Watson, and Pillai suggest that transformational leaders that can emotionally identify with followers and team members create more trust.

-Emotional Intelligence Can Be Developed
+Leadership Emotional Intelligence Can Be Developed

-Dr. Nestell adds that “While I personally did not study nor sought to specifically look for Goleman’s emotional intelligence (EI) indicators directly (self-awareness, self-regulation, motivation, empathy, and social skill), my work and experience would certainly suggest that these leadership qualities were prominent in ERP promising practice studies.”
-(A promising practice study is essentially research in which one analyzes successful companies to determine methods and approaches that may have lead to that success.)
+Dr. Nestell adds that “While I personally did not study nor seek to specifically look for Goleman’s emotional intelligence (EI) indicators directly (self-awareness, self-regulation, motivation, empathy, and social skills), my work and experience would certainly suggest that these emotional intelligence in leadership qualities were prominent in ERP promising practice studies.”
+(A promising practice study is essentially research in which one analyzes successful companies to determine methods and approaches that may have led to that success.)

 Dr. Nestell shares thoughts and excerpts from his work in ERP organizational change research:

-Self-regulation is also a crucial component of emotional intelligence.
+Self-regulation is also a crucial component of emotional intelligence in leadership.
 Goleman adds that “Biological impulses drive our emotions.
 We cannot do away with them-but we can do much to manage them.
 Self-regulation, which is like an ongoing inner conversation, is the component of emotional intelligence that frees us from being prisoners of our feelings.”
 Goleman notes that self-regulation is critical to effective leadership but also a sound personal virtue because it enhances integrity and adds to organizational strength.
 Goleman then shares an insightful statement “The signs of emotional self-regulation, therefore, are easy to see: a propensity for reflection and thoughtfulness: comfort with ambiguity and change; and integrity-an ability to say no to impulsive urges.”
 Dr. Nestell further shares thoughts and excerpts from his work in ERP organizational change research: